 Setting Up a Heat Map Question

-- Click Choose Graphic and select a graphic you’ve already uploaded to your account (or upload a new one from your computer).
+- Select a graphic you’ve already uploaded to your account (or upload a new one from your computer).

 - Set the number of clicks each respondent may make on the image (“1” is the default).
 If the respondent clicks more than the allowed number of times, their oldest click will be replaced with the newest one.